getgrav/grav-learn/pages/06.forms/03.example-form/docs.md

 ---
-title: Add a Contact Form
+title: Example Form
 taxonomy:
     category: docs
 ---

+## Simple Contact Form

 The **Grav Form Plugin** is the easiest way to have forms on your site.
 Let's see how to create a simple contact form.

 !!!
 In the future we want Grav to be able to dynamically generate forms from the Admin Plugin

-## A live example
+### A Live Example

 The Sora Article skeleton has a form page ready to see while reading this tutorial: